 A Check monitors a URL or IP address at intervals as low as one-minute from various locations across six continents.
 When the URL or IP address fails, checks issue alerts that contain details of the downtime incident(s) to designated contacts.

-This overview covers the various check types available to you as an Uptime.com user.
-The list below identifies all check types available on Uptime.com.
-Click on a title for detailed instructions on adding each check type:
+The Overview of Checks page covers the various check types available to you as an Uptime.com user.
+The list below also identifies all available check types.
+Checks are divided into Basic and Advanced categories.
+Click on a check type for detailed information, including a guide on creating and implementing the check, as well as information about its unique fields:

-Users can also click Monitoring > Checks followed by Add New to add a new check.
-We recommend you begin with an HTTP(S) check, but also explore each monitoring check type based on your needs.
+To create your first check, click Monitoring > Create Check.
+We recommend you begin with an HTTP(S) check, as these are the most basic check type which will familiarize you with the interface.
+However, we also recommend exploring each monitoring check type based on your needs.
 Change the check type via the Check Type dropdown menu to any of our available check types.

 Different Check Types will require different information and settings.
-Hover over each field to see a short explanation, or read our Check Field Explanation on required and optional parameters.
+Hover over the Info icon to see a short explanation, or read our Check Field Explanations on required and optional parameters.

 - Maintenance windows: prevent a check from issuing an alert while the maintenance window is active.
 More information on how alerts work in maintenance state.